anikolayevsky/order-service-api/README.md

 [B]lck.ly ordering services

 #Setup
-To setup, you will need to install a postgres instance with a new schema called "lv_order" with owner to a user blckly.
+To setup, you will need to install a postgres instance with a new schema called "b_order" with owner to a user blckly.
 By default (in application.properties) a connection will be made to:

 spring.datasource.url=jdbc:postgresql://localhost:5432/blckly